jimmy1wu/quarkus-coffeeshop-demo/README.md

 The dashboard shows that the load is dispatched among the baristas.

-# Instructions to run in containers
+# Instructions to run containers using Docker

 1. Run Kafka
     ```bash